single-spa/import-map-overrides/README.md

 ### `window.importMapOverrides.getOverrideMap()`

 Returns the override import map as an object.
-The returned object represents the overrides **that will take effect the next time you reload the page**, including any additions or removals you've recently made.
+The returned object represents the overrides **that will take effect the next time you reload the page**, including any additions or removals you've recently made after the current page's [acquiringImportMaps boolean](https://github.com/WICG/import-maps/blob/master/spec.md#acquiring-import-maps) was set to false.

 ```js
 const overrideMap = window.importMapOverrides.getOverrideMap()